 THE 5TH YOUTH WORLD CUP LIVE PAINTING COMPETITION

-The 5th Youth World Cup Live Painting Competition will be held on Aug 6th, 2017 at Richmond Olympic Oval.
-It is a global charity event hosted by Canada Youth Arts Development Foundation with the support of UNICEF.
-This global charity event aims to raise awareness for underprivileged children, provide a platform to help and give them a better future, and to promote the cultural and artistic exchange among youth and children globally.
+“The 5th Youth World Cup Live Painting Competition” & “One Dollar for One Underprivileged Child Charity Event” are global charity events hosted by Canada Youth Arts Development Foundation with the support of UNICEF.
+The events aim to raise awareness for underprivileged children, provide a platform to help and give them a better future, and to promote cultural and artistic exchange among youth and children globally.

-With all the influential supports, the Youth World Cup Live Painting Competition in 2012, 2013, 2015 and 2016 were a great success.
-We had more than 100,000 participants from over 50 different countries and regions participating in our previous competitions.
-Since 2012, our event has raised more than 80,000 CAD to help the children in need, and has provided approximately 12,000 children the access to education.
+With all the join forces and influential supports, throughout the years, more than 100,000 participants from over 50 different countries and regions had participated in the previous competitions.
+The event has raised more than 110,000 CAD to help the children in need, and has provided approximately 20,000 children the access to education.

 In the future, Canada Youth Arts Development Foundation hopes to grow the annual competition and charity event into an annual celebration of painting, cultural and artistic exchange, and to provide children with the access to turn their dreams into reality.